 These prices are inclusive of VAT and include counsels fees.
 They are additional to the licence application price estimate given above.

 Factors that could make the matter more complex are numerous, and the examples below are amongst the most common (but there are others) :

-– if the premises is very near a school;
+– The premises is very near a school;

-– if the premises is within an area which has many licensed outlets;
+– The premises is within an area which has many licensed outlets;

-– If the police or one or more of the local authority departments (such as the licensing department or the environmental health department) gives any prior indication that they have concerns regarding the application, and therefore extra measures may have to be put in place;
+– The police or one or more of the local authority departments (such as the licensing department or the environmental health department) gives any prior indication that they have concerns regarding the application, and therefore extra measures may have to be put in place;

 – The complexity or difficulty of the application may require one or several site visits by us which may add to the overall costs significantly.